 Size: 32.3 cm x 22.3 cm x 1.84cm / 12.7 x 8.78 x 0.72 inches (W x D x H)

-First up, the Asus Zenbook UX310UA is incredibly pretty, arguably better looking than Apple’s spurned masterpiece, in case you couldn’t tell from the CD-like glare on its all-metal finish.
+To start, the Asus Zenbook UX310UA is gorgeous, conceivably better looking than the old MacBook Air, in case it’s not obvious from the spun metal glare on its all-metal finish.

-That’s right, those concentric circles emanating from the Asus logo are just as impressive in real life as they are in our photos.
-What’s more, the smooth lines around the edge are even more apparent.
-The icing on the cake, though, is that you’re saving money by going the ZenBook route.
-The MacBook Air is more costly and leverages antiquated technology.
-So, that’s something.
+Those concentric circles flowing outward from the Asus logo?
+They’re just as spectacular in real life as they are in our photos.
+And, the smooth lines around the edge are even more apparent.
+The icing on the cake, though, is that you’re saving cash by going with a ZenBook.
+The MacBook Air is more expensive while containing older hardware.

 Before you’ve even turned it on, the packaging is elegant.
 Unlike a lot of laptops, this one is worthy of an unboxing video.

-Then, upon opening the lid, you’ll see the simple message ‘In Search of Incredible’ engraved on the inner lid, which is a nice touch.
-There is a distinct lack of plastic and cable ties, too.
-Of course, the MacBook Air wins out when it comes to sheer power, as it’s one of the few devices that still uses the awesome MagSafe charger, the Asus ZenBook UX310UA instead utilizes a L-shaped plug, perfectly usable as it may be.
+Upon opening the lid of the laptop, the message ‘In Search of Incredible’ appears, engraved on the inner lid, which is a nice touch.
+There’s a definite absence of plastic and cable ties, too.
+Of course, the MacBook Air 2017 still comes in first when it comes to the charger, as it’s one of the few devices still utilizing the fantastic MagSafe charger – though the new MacBook Air doesn’t.
+The Asus ZenBook UX310UA, however, settles for an L-shaped plug, but it does the job.

-When it comes to ports, the Asus ZenBook UX310UA has a ton of them.
-Along the left side of the device, you’ll find that rounch charging socket, a USB 3.0, HDMI, USB-C and a headphone jack with an integrated microphone socket.
+When it comes to ports, the Asus ZenBook UX310UA has more than enough.
+Along the left side of the computer, you’ll find that round charging socket, a USB 3.0, HDMI, USB-C and a headphone jack with an integrated microphone socket.

-On the right there are two USB 2.0 ports, an SD card reader and a couple of lights, one for the hard drive and the other that let you know that it’s actually on, or if the battery is charging.
+The right side holds two USB 2.0 ports, an SD card reader and a couple of lights, one for the hard drive and the other to let you know that it’s actually on, or if the battery is charging.

-It’s a pity that the two USB inputs on the right aren’t 3.0 like the one on the left, but it’s handy that there’s a USB-C port included.
+It’s too bad that the two USB inputs on the right aren’t 3.0 like the one on the left, but it’s nice that a USB-C port was included.

-Similarly, the USB 3.0 port on the left hand side of the device supports USB Charger + technology, which allows you to quick charge external devices even while it’s off or hibernating.
-The Asus ZenBook UX310UA features software that will help manage the laptops battery when using this functionality.
+Similarly, the USB 3.0 port on the left-hand side of the device supports USB Charger + technology, allowing you to quick charge external devices even if it’s off or hibernating.
+The Asus ZenBook UX310UA features software that can manage the laptops’ battery when using this functionality.

-Sizing it up to the competition, the Asus ZenBook UX310UA is mostly on par.
-It’s a little thicker than the Macbook Air which is 1.7cm, while the laptop we reviewed here is 1.84cm and admittedly doesn’t have the tapered end.
+Sizing it up to the competition, the Asus ZenBook UX310UA is mostly in the same league.
+It’s not quite as thin as the 2017 Macbook Air which is 1.7cm, while the laptop we reviewed here is 1.84cm and admittedly doesn’t have the tapered end.